- Vasectomy facts*

 Vasectomy is one of the most effective forms of birth control.
 Only about 15 of every 10,000 couples get pregnant in the year after the man has a vasectomy.

-As part of a program of research on the safety and effectiveness of male contraceptives, the NICHD supports studies and other activities advancing understanding of vasectomy.
+As part of a program of research on the safety and effectiveness of male contraceptives, the National Institute of Child Health and Human Development (NICHD) supports studies and other activities advancing understanding of vasectomy.

 Next: What is vasectomy?